|

 DIALOG.SET

 Certain attributes to the appearence of dialogs (and screens that behave like dialogs) can be changed with this command.
-These settings will affect all future calls unless they are reset with "default".

 e.g